jossiey/LinkChecker-CmdLC/README.md

 * Allowing to choose JSON format output by '-j', '-json', '/j', '\j' options in command line

 ## How it works
-Download the CmdLC.jar file inside release0.1 folder
+Download the LinkChecker-CmdLC.jar file from [Maven Central Repository](https://search.maven.org/search?q=g:com.github.jossiey)

 #### On Unix-based operating systems
  1. Make an alias first